Calculating tide statistics and satellite biases¶

 again.

-This time, we pass our satellite name coordinate to the function using the plot_col="satellite_name"
+This time, we pass our satellite name coordinate to the function using the plot_var="satellite_name"

 parameter.

-This will plot data from each of our satellites using a different symbol.
+This will plot data from each of our satellites using a different symbol and colour.

 statistics_df = tide_stats(